-- Math: Students collect and represent information about objects or events in simple graphs. - Science: Students know that tools (e.g., thermometers, magnifiers, rulers, balances) can be used to gather information and extend the senses.
+- Math: Students collect and represent information about objects or events in simple graphs. - Science: Students know that tools such as thermometers (termómetros), magnifiers (lupas), rulers (reglas), or balances (básculas) can be used to gather information and extend the senses.

 Building Fluency